WikiEducationFoundation/WikiEduDashboard/docs/article_scoped_programs.md

 ## Article Scoped Programs

-The Article Scoped Program course type behaves differently from others: when it comes to stats and the Articles Edited list, it only tracks articles that within the specified scope.
+The Article Scoped Program course type behaves differently from others: when it comes to stats and the Articles Edited list, it only tracks articles that are within the specified scope.

 The scope of an Article Scoped Program is compiled from: